susam/dotfiles/docs/debian-setup.md

         sudo apt-get -y install tree unrar unzip sudo apt-get -y install texlive texlive-latex-extra
-        sudo apt-get -y install rtorrent gimp libav-tools
+        sudo apt-get -y install rtorrent gimp libav-tools sudo apt-get -y fonts-symbola

 Note: Installation of `texlive-latex-extra` is required to install the `titlesec` package for LaTeX that I often rely on.
 I also rely on the `marvosym` package but that is already available via `texlive-fonts-recommended` which `texlive` depends on.

+Note: Installation of `fonts-symbola` is necessary to display emoji characters in the terminal correctly.
+For example, without this package, the command

+    printf "\xf0\x9f\x8d\xba\n"

+outputs a square box with `01F37A` in it, the Unicode code point of BEER MUG (`:beer:`).
+With this package, the character is rendered in the terminal as a beer mug, although the quality and details of the font leave a lot to be desired.

 Enable Hinting